 Applying for a Pavement Licence

 Nationally, the Government has announced new measures as part of the Business and Planning Bill 2020, to allow for a quicker and cheaper process for businesses to apply for a Pavement Licence.
 Below are some details on pavement licences and how they can benefit your business during the recovery stages.
-For the full guidance from Government go here.
+For full guidance from Government go here.

 What is a pavement licence?